openai/neural-mmo/docs/source/rst/userguide.rst

   python Forge.py render --config=SmallMaps

-Launch client.sh in a separate shell or click the associated executable.
-The server will take a few seconds to a minute to load the pretrained policy and connect to the client.
+Launch *client.sh* in a separate shell or click the associated executable.
+The server will take a few seconds to load the pretrained policy and connect to the client.

 .. figure:: /resource/image/ui.png

    You should see this view once the map loads

 The on-screen instructions demonstrate how to pan and zoom in the environment.
 You can also click on agents to examine their skill levels.
 The in-game console (which you can toggle with the tilde key) give you access to a number of overlays.
+Note that the LargeMaps config requires a good workstation to render and you should avoid zooming all the way out.

 .. image:: /resource/image/overlays.png

 The counts (exploration) overlay is computed by splatting the agent's current position to a counts map.
 Most other overlays are computed analogously.
 However, you can also do more impressive things with a bit more compute.
 For example, the tileValues and entityValues overlays simulate an agent on every tile and computes the value function with respect to local tiles/entities.
 Note that some overlays, such as counts and skills, are well-defined for all models.
 Others, such as value function and attention, do not exist for scripted baselines.

 Writing your own overlays is simple.
 You can find the source code for general overlays (those computable by scripted baselines) in forge/trinity/overlay.py.
 RLlib-specific overlays that require access to the trainer/model are included in projekt/rllib_wrapper.py.
+Details are also included in the User API.

 Training
 ########